EDGAR: An Autonomous Driving Research Platform -- From Feature Development to Real-World Application

 \subsubsection{LiDAR}

-The LiDAR setup was designed to enable autonomous driving in arbitrary traffic scenarios (i.e., urban and highway settings).
-In summary, our requirements were the following: \begin{itemize} \item \SI{360}{\degree} FOV with blind spots as small as possible directly around the vehicle; \item high range, especially to the front and rear; and \item dense reflections in close and mid-range. \end{itemize} For the selection process of a LiDAR setup, we created a simulation environment based on \textit{Unity} to generate synthetic point clouds with different setups.
-The simulation was based on \citep{Betz_2023} and adapted to the new base vehicle.
+The LiDAR setup was designed to enable autonomous driving in arbitrary traffic scenarios (that is, urban and highway settings).
+In summary, our requirements are the following: \begin{itemize} \item \SI{360}{\degree} FoV with blind spots as small as possible directly around the vehicle; \item high range, especially to the front and rear; and \item dense reflections in close and mid-range. \end{itemize} For the selection process of a LiDAR setup, we created a simulation environment based on \textit{Unity} to generate synthetic point clouds with different setups.
+The simulation was based on \cite{Betz_2023} and adapted to the new base vehicle.
 An exemplary simulation of a LiDAR setup is shown in Fig.~\ref{fig:lidar_unity}.
 It can be seen that a setup of four LiDAR sensors satisfies our needs of minimized blind spots around both sides of the car but a high perception range to the front and rear best.
-Two rotating sensors are placed on the left and right front corners of the vehicle roof.
-Two long-range solid-state LiDARs are placed at the front and rear center of the rooftop.
+Two rotating sensors are placed on the vehicle roof's left and right front corners.
+Two long-range solid-state LiDARs are placed at the front and rear center of the roof.